 Lynn Canyon Trails

 There are lots of trails going up and down the slopes, many with wooden boardwalks and stairs.
-If you want to be in nature and the chance to get some exercise, then this is a wonderful place and comes highly recommended.
+If you want to be in nature and get some exercise at the same time, then this is a wonderful place to do that, and comes highly recommended.

 After you cross the suspension bridge you’ll find trails heading to the right and to the left.
 South is right and north is left.